deuteros76/co2-detector/README.md

 After saving the settings the device will be reset and then it will run in its normal mode, gathering data from all sensors.

+## Usage

+All LEDs will be turned on when the decice starts.
+After configuring the device, it will try to connecto to the configured network.
+After that, only one LED will be lighted.

+The CO2 sensor takes a meassurement every second and sends an average of the last 60 CO2 and TVOC values every minute.
+The temperature and humidity sensor is used to correct the obtained data as explained in the SGP30 datasheet.

 ## Home Assistant

 I use Home Assistant to collect all the data and display the information.
 The software runs in a miniPC (a SolidRun CuBox-i) which is a small home IoT server and also has the Mosquitto mqtt broker.
 The device sends sensors data to the mqtt broker and Home Assistant reads it and stores everything in a data base.